Stephanidae

 The Stephanidae, sometimes called crown wasps, are a family of parasitoid wasps.
 They are the only living members of the superfamily Stephanoidea.
-Stephanidae has at least 345 living species in 11 genera.
+Stephanidae has about 365 living species.
 The family is considered cosmopolitan in distribution, with the highest species concentrations in subtropical and moderate climate zones.
 Stephanidae also contain four extinct genera described from both compression fossils and inclusions in amber.